stadium-software/tabs/README.md

 ## Page.Load
 1. Drag the Global Script called "Tabs" into the Page.Load event handler of each page where tabs are to be shown

+### Opening a Tab On PageLoad
+1. Add a SelectedTab page parameter to the tabs page
-2. Optionally pass in the selected tab number (default is 1)
+2. Pass in the selected tab number (default is 1)

+### Programatically Opening a Tab
+1. Drag the Global Script called "Tabs" into the event handler
+2. Add the tab number to the "SelectedTab" input parameter

 ## Single-Page
 1. Drag a *Container* control to a page.
 This will be the main tabs container